ibrows/ibrowsdeploybundle/README.md

         - { path: ^/ibrows/deploy/opcache/reset, role: IS_AUTHENTICATED_ANONYMOUSLY }
 ```

 Parameters (DO NOT SET DEFAULT VALUES HERE!)
-If you set default server to 'localhost' and environment to 'dev' it's verly likely that a production server will get those parameters as well and start to schema update with --force --complete as example
+If you set default server to 'localhost' and environment to 'dev' it's verly likely that a production server will get those parameters as well and start to schema update with --force --complete for example

 ```yaml
 deploy_server: ~